DataDog/integrations-core/external_dns/README.md

 See [metadata.csv][5] for a list of metrics provided by this integration.

 ### Events
-The External-DNS check does not include any events.
+The external DNS check does not include any events.

 ### Service Checks
 The External-DNS check does not include any service checks.